mtmosier/sf-i-voice-companion/weaponGroupConfigurationReference.md

 ```
 Counter
 Missile
-Mine
-Beam
-Mining Laser
 Beacon
-Highlight
-Ambush
-Reverse
-Large
 ```

+You can add additional weapon groups with any name you want by using the command "*Register new weapon group*".

-Weapon group names can be changed by editing the command labeled "**[Config] General**" under the "*Configuration*" category in the VoiceAttack profile.
+Alternatively you can edit the weapon group name list by editing the command labeled "**[Config] General**" under the "*Configuration*" category in the VoiceAttack profile.

 <a name="emergencyGroups"></a>
 ## Emergency groups

 In addition to the weapon groups described, you can also set up a few emergency groups.
-These differ in that you can only set up one of each, and you activate them simply by saying their name as a full command. (no need to say "Fire Red Alert", instead just say "Red Alert")
+These differ in that you can activate them simply by saying their name as a full command. (no need to say "Fire Red Alert", instead just say "Red Alert" or "Activate Red Alert" if you prefer)

 ```
 Evasive Maneuvers